LetPeopleWork/MonteCarloCSV/README.md

 If you are using another one, we're looking for [Contributors](https://github.com/LetPeopleWork/MonteCarloCSV#contributions).

 ## Installation
-Make sure you have python 3.x installed on your system and it's available via your PATH variable.
+Make sure you have python 3.9 or higher installed on your system and it's available via your PATH variable.
 You can check this by running `python --version` on your terminal.
 If it works without error, you have python installed and ready.
 If not, you can download it from the [official Python Website](https://www.python.org/downloads/).

 **Important:** It can be that you have to use `python3 --version`.
 If this is the case, please use always `python3` instead of `python` in the following commands.